ilkert08/transfer-learning/README.md

 # TermProject
-Sperm classification using CNN-Deep Learning
+Cell classification using CNN-Deep Learning and transfer learning.